Graduate Student Funding

 Joseph I. Meiers Fellowship

-The Joseph I Meiers Fellowship is awarded to graduate students specializing in the region who intend to enter the fields of academics, government, business, and/or journalism and plan to perpetuate throughout their careers the ideals of world peace represented by the fellowship.
+The Joseph I Meiers Fellowship is awarded to graduate students specializing in the region who intend to enter the fields of academics, government, business, and/or journalism and plan to further throughout their careers the ideals of world peace represented by the fellowship.

 Philip E. Mosely and John H. Backer Fellowship